Services People Projects Careers News Contact

 Embankment Concrete Face at Waimea Dam wins Excellence Award

-Damwatch is very proud to be awarded in association with contractor Fulton Hogan-Taylor Joint Venture and client Waimea Water Ltd the Excellence in Concrete Infrastructure Award at the Concrete NZ Nauhria Industry Awards of 2023.
+DAMWATCH ENGINEERING is very proud to be awarded in association with contractor Fulton Hogan-Taylor Joint Venture and client Waimea Water Ltd the Excellence in Concrete Infrastructure Award at the Concrete NZ Nauhria Industry Awards of 2023.
 This award was for the slipformed upstream Embankment Concrete Face (ECF), the waterproof component of the 52m high dam.
 The slipforming method of concrete placement on the sloping face minimised the need for joints in the final structure.
 The Concrete Face of a 300mm thick reinforced concrete slab comprising 800 tonne of reinforcement and 3,800 cubic metres of concrete, with PVC waterstops to seal panel joints.

 15 March 2023